egovernments/DIGIT-UI-LIBRARIES/flutter/README.md

 Digit UI Components offers various dropdown menus, including single-select, multi-select, and tree-select options.

 #### Single Select Dropdown
-A dropdown menu for single selection, with options that may include images, icons and descriptions, also having hover and mouse down effect.
+The Single Select Dropdown in Digit UI Components provides a dropdown menu for users to make a single selection.
+This intuitive component supports options with additional features such as images, icons, and descriptions, complemented by hover and mouse-down effects.

     DigitDropdown<int>(
         onChange: (String value, String index) => {},